Fackstah/FussionWasteland_Nearfinal/README.md

 Custom Wasteland mission with territory capture and Added AI bases and 2 treasure hunts This was based off GOT's version of wasteland which used 404's mission as a base

-FOR A FULL FAW VISIT:  http://www.fussion-networks.com/desolate/wasteland_faq.html
+FOR A FULL FAQ VISIT:  http://www.fussion-networks.com/desolate/wasteland_faq.html

 all credits go to their respective creators
 ========================================================================